 #3 The Only Wrong Decision Is To Not Make A Decision At All

-As for myself on some days I still need to force myself to be fully open to all the new experiences and impressions.
+As for myself on some days I still need to force myself to be fully open to all new experiences and impressions.
 I try to push myself to overcome my own fears.
-Try to concentrate on the progress of getting to know myself better, be more adventurous and make new experiences.
-The good thing is that with every experience it gets easier and the self-confidence grows automatically.
+Try to concentrate on the progress of getting to know me better, be more adventurous and make new experiences.
+The good thing is that with every experience it gets easier and self-confidence grows automatically.

 #4 It Is Great To Get Lost

 I discovered the tastiest macaroons on my penultimate day in a side street in Rome, when I wandered away from my usual paths.
 I would have never tasted the best sushi in New Zealand when I wouldn´t run out of water and didn’t need to stop in a little shop for a refreshment.
 I also only discovered my absolute favourite handbag on a tiny leather market in Madrid, because I took the unusual path.
 And I only jumped off a cliff into the wild ocean with a friend, because the long way back over a rocky wall in the heated air of Portugal appeared too far for us.
 So don´t be scared of getting lost, ´cause you will find the best adventure on the unusual paths.